Roasted cherry tomatoes transforms ordinary tomatoes into a flavorful condiment for pasta sauce, pizza, sandwiches and more!

 • Make a chunky pizza sauce/salsa: Roughly chop the tomatoes and mix with a dash of vinegar or fresh citrus juice, crushed garlic and some fresh chopped basil or cilantro.

-• Puree the tomatoes in a blender to make an easy roasted tomato sauce.
+• Puree the tomatoes in a blender to make a roasted tomato sauce.

 • Layer the tomatoes on good bread with some fresh mozzarella, mayo and crisp bacon, then toast on a griddle.